Air of Authority - A History of RAF Organisation

 All bombers, except those referred to above, are to be produced with matt black (special night) under-surfaces.
 The black colouring is to be extended to include the side surfaces of the fins and rudders.
 Furthermore, so far as aircraft in this category are concerned, under-surfaces are to be interpreted as including the side surfaces up to the outline of the top quarter of the fuselage cross-section.
 The national markings on these surfaces are to be left unchanged and not obscured by the matt black finish.

-(b) Non-operational aircraft (excluding those mentioned in subparas. (c) to (f) below) are to be coloured yellow.
+2. Non-operational aircraft (excluding those mentioned in subparas. (c) to (f) below) are to be coloured yellow.
 Service types of aircraft in operational training units, air fighting development units, the Fighter Interception Unit and No. 2 School of Army Co-operation are to conform to the normal colour scheme for the aircraft ro1e.

-(d) Anti-aircraft (searchlight) co-operation aircraft.-Black.
+4. Anti-aircraft (searchlight) co-operation aircraft - Black.

-(e) Target (pilotless) aircraft.-Duck-egg blue.
+5. Target (pilotless) aircraft - Duck-egg blue.

-(ii) Under-surfaces.-The under-surfaces of all flying boats, float planes, amphibians and Fleet Air Arm aircraft are to be painted duck-egg blue (Sky Type “S”).
+2. Under-surfaces - The under-surfaces of all flying boats, float planes, amphibians and Fleet Air Arm aircraft are to be painted duck-egg blue (Sky Type “S”).

 II.
 MARKINGS OF BRITISH AIRCRAFT, INCLUDING AMERICAN AND ALLIED TYPES IF USED BY BRITISH AIR FORCES

-Anti-aircraft (searchlight;) co-operation aircraft are to carry red, white and blue roundels surrounded by a yellow ring.
+Anti-aircraft (searchlight) co-operation aircraft are to carry red, white and blue roundels surrounded by a yellow ring.
 Target (pilotless) aircraft may carry roundels on the under-surface at the discretion of the unit commanders for training purposes.

 Non-operational aircraft with yellow under-surfaces, and ambulance aircraft are to carry red, white and blue roundels on the under-surfaces of the wing tips.

-(vi) Code letters.
+6. Code letters.
 Code letters are carried by Service types in operational units and operational training units.
 The two Code letters and one letter to indicate individual aircraft are to be painted in grey paint and placed before and behind the roundels on the fuselage.
 The code and individual letters may be placed two before and one behind the roundels or vice versa.
+The letters are to be 48 in. high and are to be made up of strokes 6 in. in width.
+Smaller letters are to be used only when the space available on the fuselage makes such a course unavoidable.

-(a) by aircraft of Allied Air Forces operating under Royal Air Force control, or when it is desired to distinguish particular or presentation aircraft; in such cases a marking not larger than 9 in. by 6 in., or an inscription in 2 in. grey letters, may be carried on the sides of the fuselage, forward of the trailing edge of the wing, on the authority of the command headquarters concerned ;
+1. by aircraft of Allied Air Forces operating under Royal Air Force control, or when it is desired to distinguish particular or presentation aircraft; in such cases a marking not larger than 9 in. by 6 in., or an inscription in 2 in. grey letters, may be carried on the sides of the fuselage, forward of the trailing edge of the wing, on the authority of the command headquarters concerned ;

-(b) by non-operational types of aircraft with yellow under-surfaces, when large figures may be carried on the sides of the fuselage in order to meet training requirements ;
+2. by non-operational types of aircraft with yellow under-surfaces, when large figures may be carried on the sides of the fuselage in order to meet training requirements ;

-(c) by ambulance aircraft which carry the " Geneva " Red Cross on a white disc of the same diameter as the yellow ring of the standard roundel, immediately aft of the roundel on each side of the fuselage ;
+3. by ambulance aircraft which carry the " Geneva " Red Cross on a white disc of the same diameter as the yellow ring of the standard roundel, immediately aft of the roundel on each side of the fuselage ;

-(d) by day fighters which carry an 18 in. band of duck-egg blue (Sky Type " S ") right round the fuselage, immediately forward of the tail plane, and have the airscrew spinner painted duck-egg blue (Sky Type " S ").
+4. by day fighters which carry an 18 in. band of duck-egg blue (Sky Type " S ") right round the fuselage, immediately forward of the tail plane, and have the airscrew spinner painted duck-egg blue (Sky Type " S ").

-A.513 Camouflage Colouring and Markings of Aircraft (10 July 194l.)
+A.513/41 Camouflage Colouring and Markings of Aircraft (10 July 194l.)

 1. A.M.0.
 A.926/40, as amended by A.30/41 and A.157/41, is superseded by the instructions contained in this order, which take effect immediately.